grvsmth/languagelab/README.md

 * Create a virtual environment for your application
 * Activate the virtual environment
 * Install Python dependencies: `pip install -r requirements.txt`
-* Download the Javascript and CSS dependencies and copy them to the `lib` directory (this will be done automatically in the future)
+* Install the Javascript and CSS dependencies: `npm install`
 * Copy `languagelab/django_environ_empty.py` to `languagelab/django_environ.py`
 * Edit `languagelab/django_environ.py` and fill in the details of your installation
 * Copy `languagelab/static/client/environment_empty.js` to `languagelab/static/client/environment.js`